Svenska normallyceum i Helsingfors

-Svenska normallyceum i Helsingfors (Norsen) was a Swedish school in the Kaartinkaupunki district of Helsinki between 1864 and 1977.
+Svenska normallyceum i Helsingfors (Norsen) was a Swedish-language school in the Kaartinkaupunki district of Helsinki between 1864 and 1977.
 The school was only for boys until 1974 when it became a co-educational school.

 History

 Svenska normallyceum was established on the initiative of Johan Vilhelm Snellman in 1864.
 The school was initially called Helsingfors normalskola, but the name was changed in 1874.
 As a normal school, Norsen offered prospective teachers auscultation opportunities, which is why it included both classical and realschule education.
-Between 1867-1872 the school had a department for Finnish-speaking students.
+Between 1867 and 1872 the school had a department for Finnish-speaking students.